4 signs it’s time to replace your dishwasher

 See pools of water in the bottom of the appliance after the cycle has finished?
 There’s a problem with the drain.
 Check whether bits of food or other debris are blocking the drain – if it’s clear it may be something more complicated that needs a repair.

-3. Your dishes are cold after a program
+3. Your dishes are cold

 4. There are signs of leaking